ignlg/heap-js/README.md

 ### 2.1

-- Adds `Heap.nlargest` as `heapq`.
+- Adds `Heap.nlargest` as in `heapq`.
-- Adds `Heap.nsmallest` as `heapq`.
+- Adds `Heap.nsmallest` as in `heapq`.
 - Sanitizes `top` / `bottom` input to force an integer.
 - Linted with Eslint.

 ### 2.0

-The main breaking change is that now _`top(N)` does NOT sort the output_.
-It should not be part of the spec for a priority queue, the output should be the top N elements.
-It will be _partially ordered_ with the peek at index `0` by definition, that is all.
+The main breaking change is that now _`top(N)` does NOT sort the output_, because sorting should not be part of the spec for a priority queue.
+The output is the top N elements, and they will be _partially ordered_ with the peek at index `0` by definition.

 - `top(N)` is unordered, only the first element is guaranteed to be the top priority element.
 - Fixes custom heap issue [#31](https://github.com/ignlg/heap-js/issues/31).